The Learnable Typewriter: A Generative Approach to Text Analysis: The Learnable Typewriter

 \paragraph{Implementation and training details.} {We train on the Google1000~\cite{vincent_google_2007} and Fontenay~\cite{pal} datasets with lines of height $H=64$ and on the Copiale dataset~\cite{knight_copiale_2011} with $H=92$.
 The generated sprites $\sprite_{1:K}$ are of size $\nicefrac{H}{2} \times \nicefrac{H}{2}$.
 In the supervised setting, we use as many sprites as there are characters, and in the unsupervised we set $K=60$ for Google1000 and $K=120$ for the Copiale cipher.
 In the supervised case we train for 100 epochs on Google1000 and for 500 epochs on Copiale with a batch size of 16, and we select the model that performs best on the validation set for evaluation.
 In the unsupervised setting we use line crops of width $W=2H$ and train for 1000 epochs on Google1000 and for 5000 on the Copiale cipher with a batch size of 32 and use the final model.
-The number of epochs is much higher in the unsupervised case than in the supervised case in part because the network sees only a small crop of each line at each epoch, but each epoch thus becomes much faster to perform.}
+The number of epochs is much higher in the unsupervised case than in the supervised case because the network sees only a small crop of each line at each epoch, but each epoch is much faster to perform.}

 Our encoder network is a ResNet-32-CIFAR10 \cite{he2016deep}, that is truncated after layer 3 with a Gaussian feature pooling described in supplementary material.
-For our unsupervised experiments, we use as generator $\generator$ the U-Net architecture of {Deformable Sprites}~\cite{vicky-unet} which converged quickly, and for our supervised experiments a 2-layer MLP similar to {MarioNette}~\cite{smirnov_marionette_2021} which produces sprites of higher quality.
+For our unsupervised experiments, we use as generator $\generator$ the U-Net architecture of Deformable Sprites~\cite{vicky-unet} which converged quickly, and for our supervised experiments a 2-layer MLP similar to MarioNette~\cite{smirnov_marionette_2021} which produces sprites of higher quality.
 The networks $\pi_\theta$ and $\proba_\theta$ are a single linear layers followed by layer-normalization.
 We use the AdamW~\cite{adamw} optimizer with a learning rate of $10^{-4}$ and apply a weight-decay of $10^{-6}$ to the encoder parameters.
+At inference we select the sprites with the highest probabilities instead of using a softmax.